Duygu-Jones/Dashboard_Projects/README.md

 - **Tableau Public Profile**: [Duygu Jones on Tableau Public](https://public.tableau.com/app/profile/duygu.jones/vizzes)

-## 🤝Contributions
+## 🤝Contributing

 Contributions are welcome!
-If you have any improvements, suggestions, or additional datasets and EDA projects to share, please fork the repository and create a pull request.
+If you have any improvements, suggestions, or additional information to share, please fork the repository and create a pull request.

 <br>